Cannabis Helps PTSD

 Yet another biological marker for the presence of traumatic brain injury has been found.
 In a Chinese study (Huang, M. et al. 2009) the changes in plasma micro particle procoagulant activity in patients was correlated with brain injury and is thought to contribute to the inflammatory reaction after trauma.
-The higher presence of this product is associated with poorer clinical outcome.
+The higher presence of this substance is associated with poorer clinical outcome.

 CONTINUED DEBATE OVER THERAPEUTIC HYPOTHERMIA

 For the past ten years the topic of whether or not lowering the body temperature of a recent victim of brain trauma, is or is not clinically helpful.
 This latest study (deDeyne, C.S.
-2010) suggests that the clinical advantages of this procedure are not necessarily out weighted by the negative effects of cooling and re-warming a patient whose has been severely injured.
+2010) suggests that the clinical advantages of this procedure are not necessarily outweighed by the negative effects of cooling and re-warming a patient who has been severely injured.
 The battle goes on and it is unclear where this one will end.
 Families of the patients who were offered this procedure need to make their own informed decision.

 CAREFUL ABOUT SLEEP MEDICATIONS

 The Journal of Head Trauma Rehabilitation reported in 2010 (Larson, E.B.) that a negative effect on cognition was reported for TBI patients who were treated for insomnia with Benzodiazepins after injury.
-Furthermore, GABA antagonist agonists were found to possibly interfere with neuro-rehabilitation after injury.
+Furthermore, GABA agonists were found to possibly interfere with neuro-rehabilitation after injury.
 These types of medications should be avoided in the recovery phase of TBI.
 Pharmaceutical help in aiding sleep should be tailored to avoid these families of medications.

 THE PSYCHIATRIC INJURIES OF TBI

 Although it is generally held that psychiatric conditions can be created or aggravated after TBI, there is a lot of research going on at the present time to quantify this.
-In the American Journal of Psychiatry, (Bryant R. A. et al. 2010) a study involving patients who had suffered mild traumatic brain injury (MmTBI) studied to see if new psychiatric disorders occurred after injury.
-Measurements three and twelve months post injury showed that 22% of the patients developed a psychiatric disorder they had not experience before injury, the most common being depression 9%, generalized anxiety disorder 9%, post traumatic stress disorder 6% and agoraphobia 6%.
+In the American Journal of Psychiatry, (Bryant R. A. et al. 2010) a study involving patients who had suffered mild traumatic brain injury (MmTBI) was designed to see if new psychiatric disorders occurred after injury.
+Measurements three and twelve months post injury showed that 22% of the patients developed a psychiatric disorder they had not experienced before injury, the most common being depression 9%, generalized anxiety disorder 9%, post traumatic stress disorder 6% and agoraphobia 6%.
 Other studies have shown higher rates.

 GENETIC ASSOCIATION WITH TBI OUTCOME

 It remains a mystery why certain individuals who suffer a mild or moderate TBI can have an excellent outcome, while others can suffer devastating effects.
-Comparing MRI or CT scans between the patients offers little to support the differences.
+Comparing MRI or CT scans between patients offers little to support the differences.
 Studies are now (Dardiotis, E. et al 2010) starting to accumulate evidence which implicates various genetic elements in the injury and recovery process of brain trauma.
 They note that “the extent of brain injury after TBI seems to be modulated to some degree by genetic variance.”
 Further research on this important issue will be forthcoming.
-Patients should take comfort in these studies in cases where hope for recovery does not occur, as it is in some instances beyond the patients control.
+Patients should take comfort in these studies in cases where hope for recovery does not occur, because it is in some instances beyond the patients control.